 Why is this important?

-Inevitably some kids will drop out of their session, oftentimes at the last minute.
+Inevitably some kids will drop out of camp activities, oftentimes at the last minute.
 If you have a wait list in place, you already have an accessible base to tap into to fill your program and stabilize your cash flow.
 The great thing about a wait list feature if it is part of your camp software, is it can allow you to collect all of the information you need to register that camper in advance, including payment information.
-You can even prioritize the campers you enroll from the wait list, based on whether or not they’ve completed registration and input payment information so you can change their status and get them setup fast!
+You can even prioritize the camp participants you enroll from the wait list, based on whether or not they’ve completed registration and input payment information so you can change their status and get them setup fast!

 Wait lists ensure that:

 If your camp software doesn’t offer a wait list feature, I’d strongly consider finding one that does.
-It can be a serious boost to your enrollment numbers this upcoming summer!
+It can be a serious boost to your enrollment numbers these upcoming summer months compared to the previous year!

 You have a great website but nobody knows about it or about your camp.
 Having a great offering that is the best kept secret in your area is the sure way to go out of business.